edakturk14/fuel-dapp-template/README.md

 # Fuel dApp Template ⛽🌴

-Fuel dApp Template is a developer-friendly starter kit that enables you to quickly build decentralized applications on the Fuel network!
-Built using NextJS, DaisyUI, Forc, Sway and Typescript.
+The Fuel dApp Template is a developer-friendly starter kit for quickly building decentralized applications on the Fuel network!
+This template is built using NextJS, DaisyUI, Forc, Sway, and TypeScript.

 ### Features
 - Out-of-the-box local toolchain & wallet setup